Peterson Ks 10, McCann homers as Mets beat Phils again, 5-1

 The right-hander left for a $118 million, five-year deal with the Phillies following the 2019 season.
 He is 1-1 with a 3.71 ERA in four starts against his old club.

-Peterson quickly stifled a scoring threat an inning later, stranding J.T.
-Realmuto at second after the hard-hitting catcher reached on a two-base error by Smith in the left field.

-Realmuto was the only Phillies batter to hit a ball out of the infield over the first four innings, lining out sharply to right in his second at-bat.
+J.T.
+Realmuto was the only Phillies batter to hit a ball out of the infield over the first four innings, lining out sharply to right field in his second at-bat.

 With one out in the fifth, Jean Segura lined Peterson’s 2-0 offering over the left-field wall for his first home run of the year and Philadelphia’s first hit of the night.
-Rhys Hoskins’ sixth-inning single was the only other blemish on the left-hander’s ledger, who did not walk a batter.
+Rhys Hoskins’ sixth-inning single was the only other blemish on the left-hander’s ledger.
+Peterson did not walk a batter.

+“That’s his poise again.
+I mean, this kid has shown that ever since the first time I met him,” Rojas said about his young starter bouncing back.
+“He’s up for adversity and he wanted the ball.
+He wanted to come in and pitch.
+He came in attacking.”

 Peterson threw 80 pitches, 57 for strikes.